The Kinks: Return to commercial success (1976–1985)

 Beginning in the late 1970s, bands such as the Jam ("David Watts"), the Pretenders ("Stop Your Sobbing", "I Go to Sleep"), the Romantics ("She's Got Everything"), and the Knack ("The Hard Way") recorded covers of Kinks songs, which helped bring attention to the group's new releases.
 In 1978, Van Halen covered "You Really Got Me" for their debut single, a top-40 US hit, helping boost the band's commercial resurgence (Van Halen later covered "Where Have All the Good Times Gone", another early Kinks song which had been covered by David Bowie on his 1973 album Pin Ups).
-The hard rock sound of Low Budget, released in 1979, helped make it the Kinks' second gold album and highest charting original album in the US, where it peaked at number 11.
+The hard rock sound of Low Budget, released in 1979, helped make it the Kinks' second gold album and highest-charting original album in the US, where it peaked at number 11.
 The live album One for the Road was produced in 1980, along with a video of the same title, bringing the group's concert-drawing power to a peak that would last into 1983.
 Dave Davies also took advantage of the group's improved commercial standing to fulfil his decade-long ambitions to release albums of his solo work.
 The first was the eponymous Dave Davies in 1980.
 It was also known by its catalogue number "AFL1-3603" because of its cover art, which depicted Dave Davies as a leather-jacketed piece of price-scanning barcode.
 He produced another, less successful, solo album in 1981, Glamour.

 The next Kinks album, Give the People What They Want, was released in late 1981 and reached number 15 in the US.
 The record attained gold status and featured the UK hit single "Better Things" as well as "Destroyer", a major Mainstream Rock hit for the group.
-To promote the album, the Kinks spent the end of 1981 and most of 1982 touring relentlessly, and played multiple sell-out concerts throughout Australia, Japan, England and the US.
+To promote the album, the Kinks spent the end of 1981 and most of 1982 touring relentlessly and played multiple sell-out concerts throughout Australia, Japan, England and the US.
 The tour culminated with a performance at the US Festival in San Bernardino, California, for a crowd of 205,000.
 In spring 1983, the song "Come Dancing" became their biggest American hit since "Tired of Waiting for You", peaking at number six.
 It also became the group's first top-20 hit in the UK since 1972, peaking at number 12.
 The accompanying album, State of Confusion, was another commercial success, reaching number 12 in the US, but, like all the group's albums since 1967, it failed to chart in the UK.
-Another single released from the record, "Don't Forget to Dance", became a US top-30 hit and minor UK chart entry.
+Another single released from the record, "Don't Forget to Dance", became a US top-30 hit and a minor UK chart entry.